acarafat/PySyntenyViz/README.md

 # PySyntenyViz
-A CLI to create synteny plots for small genomes or plasmids.
+A CLI to create and annotate synteny plots for microbial genomes or plasmids.
+It uses GenBank files as input and creates alignment on the fly.
+It provides additional tools to edit the GenBank files to customize the synteny plot.

 # Requirement
-`MUMmer` and/or `MMSeqs` should be installed.
+`MUMmer` and/or `MMSeqs` should be installed to run the aligner.

 # Installation
 Releasing to PyPi soon.

 To build and install from local: use `pip wheel`:

 ```